Kafva/Lofy/README.md

 ```

 On first visit the site will redirect for OAuth authentication with Spotify.
-Note that a bookmark of the service should not contain the `/home?redirect=true` query string.

 ## Local playlists
 Local playlists are read from the `playlists` directory in the project folder and should contain the complete path to each audio file in the playlist (newline separated).